gabeweng/gabeweng.github.io/_posts/2020-10-21-visual-regex.md

 ![](/images/regex-python-3.7-example.png){:.align-center}

-Note that regex are case-sensitive by default and thus the following regex won't match anything.
+Note that regex is case-sensitive by default and thus the following regex won't match anything.

 ```